asd123www/qemu-study/README.md

 		-nographic -serial mon:stdio \
 		-drive file=./kernel-image/bullseye.img,format=raw \
 		-append "console=ttyS0 root=/dev/sda earlyprintk=serial net.ifnames=0" \
-		-net user,host=10.0.2.10,hostfwd=tcp:127.0.0.1:10021-:22 \
+		-netdev tap,id=network0,ifname=tap0,script=no,downscript=no \
-		-net nic,model=e1000 \
+		-device e1000,netdev=network0,mac=52:55:00:d1:55:01 \
 		-incoming tcp:0:4444
 ```

 The `-incoming` option specifies the listening TCP port.
 I didn't explore other transport protocols.

 Now both the source and dest machines are ready for the migration.
 We can issue the migration by `migrate -d tcp:10.10.1.2:4444` in the monitor.
 Check this [blog](https://wiki.gentoo.org/wiki/QEMU/Options) for more options.

+Because we need to profile the effect of live migration, we should try to keep the network connections alive.
+This requires the VM to expose its internal IP address as public, instead of using the host IP address.
+One way to do this is [Linux TAP/Bridges](https://blog.stefan-koch.name/2020/10/25/qemu-public-ip-vm-with-tap).
+After booting the kernel, we should assign an IP address manually by: `ip addr add 10.10.1.100/24 dev eth0`.
+Then you can test the connectivity by `iperf` tool.